Germany Travel Guide

 Germany Suggested Budgets

-If you’re backpacking, this budget covers staying in a hostel dorm, cooking all your meals, limiting your drinking, using public transportation to get around, and doing mostly free activities like hiking and taking free walking tours.
-If you plan on drinking, add another 5-10 EUR to your daily budget.
+This budget covers a hostel dorm, cooking all your meals or eating street food, beers from the market, public transportation, and doing mostly free activities.
+If you plan on partying, add another 10-20 EUR to your daily budget.

 Germany Travel Guide: Money-Saving Tips

 Overall, Germany is not an expensive country to visit.
 Yes, river cruises are expensive.
 Yes, there’s plenty of high-end cuisine throughout the country.
-And Munich and Frankfurt costs a pretty penny.
-But those are exceptions to the rule and there plenty of bargains throughout the country, affordable food, and really cheap transportation.
+Yes, accommodation can add up.
+And destinations like Munich and Frankfurt cost a pretty penny.
+But those are exceptions to the rule and there are plenty of bargains throughout the country.
 Here are my best tips for saving money in Germany:

 Get city tourism cards – Most of the major cities in Germany offer city tourism cards.
 These include free admission to major museums and attractions, discounts on restaurants, and usually unlimited public transportation.
 If you plan on seeing a lot, these cards can save you money.